When is the best time to start studying for the CPA Exam?

 It’s one of the most common questions we receive, and the answer is…it depends.
 That’s because CPA Exam candidates are varied and at different stages in their lives.
 In an attempt to address as many candidates as possible, we’ve provided advice for candidates at a few of the most common stages of their journey toward becoming a CPA.

 Current Undergrad College Student

-Recent Undergrad/Grad College Graduate
+Recent Undergrad/Grad School Graduate

-1. You want to get your CPA license as soon as possible:
+If you want to get your CPA license as soon as possible: